Looking for a reliable way to track and manage your financial life? Then you’ve come to the right place.

 Because Kubera is built for global citizens by global citizens, we made it easy to enter assets in their native currency then select which default currency you prefer to see everything in.
 Our automated currency conversion feature means you’ll always get a real-time view of the value of all assets.

-View Your Net Worth in Real-Time
+View Your Net Worth and Asset IRR in Real-Time

 Thanks in part to our currency conversion feature, Kubera is one of the only financial dashboard tools that empowers global users to view their entire net worth, around the clock, no matter how many international or unconventional assets are part of your portfolio.